msu-eele-465/final-project-Snake54310/docs/planning/proposal.md

 ### Argument for Desired Prescaler

 I believe this deserves a 100% prescalar due to the explicit goal chosen, and the utility of that goal.
-Additionally, I am going to meet the novelty-related hardware and software requirements with the potentiometers and the EEPROM interface.
+Additionally, I am going to meet the novelty-related hardware and software requirements with the rotary encoders and the EEPROM interface.
 I am also surpassing or meeting the I/O quantity requirements.